 - Examples of the codes are ASME Boiler and Pressure Vessel Code, BS, DIN, etc.

-- Codes also refer out to standards or specifications for the specific details on additional requirements that are not specified in the Code
+- Codes also refer to standards or specifications for the specific details on additional requirements that are not specified in the Code.

-- Specification is generated by private companies to address additional requirements applicable to a specific product or application
+- The specification is generated by private companies to address additional requirements applicable to a specific product or application.

-- It allows purchaser to include special requirements as per design and service condition
+- It allows a purchaser to include special requirements as per design and service conditions.

 - It allows customizing your product.

-- Please note requirement in specification are Must meet requirements
+- Please note the requirements in the specification are must meet requirements

 - Examples- Product specification, Shell DEP & EIL Specification